borksh/bork/docs/manpage.md

 ## ENVIRONMENT VARIABLES

-Bork will check two environment variables to modify its behaviour when it runs.
+Bork will check three environment variables to modify its behaviour when it runs.

 ### `BORK_COLOR`